 - Building towers.
-Blocks are an excellent way for toddlers to practice matching colors, shapes and sizes by building towers as high as they can go without toppling over!
+Blocks are an excellent way for toddlers to practice matching colors, shapes, and sizes by building towers as high as they can go without toppling over!
 If you want to make it more challenging (and more fun), try stacking two or three blocks together before adding any additional pieces on top of those first ones, then take turns stacking them higher until all your blocks fall down again!

 - Building roads/bridges/forts/etc..
-Toddlers love using their imaginations while playing with toys like Legos®, Lincoln Logs®, Tinker Toys®, K’NEX® Rods & Connectors Building Sets (various themes available), Tegu Magnetic Wooden Blocks™–the possibilities are endless!
+Toddlers love using their imaginations while playing with toys like Legos®, Lincoln Logs®, Tinker Toys®, K’NEX® Rods & Connectors Building Sets (various themes available), and Tegu Magnetic Wooden Blocks™–the possibilities are endless!

 Playing with water

 Playing with water can be fun, soothing, and messy!
 Water is also dangerous and should always be supervised by an adult.
-It can be used for many things such as sensory play, art projects, science experiments and math games.
+It can be used for many things such as sensory play, art projects, science experiments, and math games.

 Here are some tips for you to use when playing with water:

 - Make sure the area where you are playing is safe.
 You want to make sure there is no risk of drowning or getting hurt while enjoying your time together!